payloadcms/payload/.github/reproduction-guide.md

 The directory split up in this way specifically to reduce friction when creating tests and to add the ability to boot up Payload with that specific config.
 You should modify the files in `test/_community` to get started.

-## How to start test collection admin UI
+## How to start the test collection admin UI
 To start the admin panel so you can manually recreate your issue, you can run the following command:

   ```bash